-4.1.1 | Height/length/weight deficits
+3.1.1.
+Height/length/weight deficits.
 Prenatal physical growth restriction has demonstrated associations with child neurodevelopment (Levine et al., 2015) and is generally measured using birth weight adjusted for gestational age at birth.
 Infants born small for gestational age (SGA) may be constitutionally small (e.g., due to the effects of genes) or may have experienced intrauterine growth restriction (IUGR), which is a pathological restriction of genetic growth potential in utero.
 SGA infants are those with low birth weight for gestational age regardless of their rate of intrauterine growth, while IUGR describes the rate of intrauterine growth regardless of eventual birth weight and is considered a pathological process.
-IUGR is present in approximately 10%-15% of all pregnancies, with variation by the population assessed (Longo et al., 2013).
-IUGR can be due to maternal, placental, fetal, nutritional, or other environmental factors that slow fetal growth (Sharma, Shastri, & Sharma, 2016).
-Infants who are SGA show poorer cognitive functioning and are more likely to have atypical neurologic status compared to infants who are appropriate for gestational age (AGA) (McCarton, Wallace, Divon, & Vaughan, 1996).
+IUGR is present in approximately 10-15% of all pregnancies, with variation by the population assessed (Longo et al., 2013).
+IUGR can be due to maternal, placental, fetal, nutritional, or other environmental factors that slow fetal growth (Sharma et al., 2016).
+Infants who are SGA show poorer cognitive functioning and are more likely to have atypical neurologic status compared to infants who are appropriate for gestational age (AGA) (McCarton et al., 1996).
 IUGR may cause these developmental outcomes, or it could be that problems leading to IUGR such as maternal or fetal factors could lead to both poor developmental outcomes and IUGR.
-SGA and IUGR infants are more likely than their normal birth weight and unrestricted counterparts to show lower developmental quotients, delays in problem-solving, and delayed motor development (Doom & Georgieff, 2016; Grantham-McGregor, Lira, Ashworth, Morris, & Assunçao, 1998; Latal-Hajnal, von Siebenthal, Kovari, Bucher, & Largo, 2003).
+IUGR and SGA infants are more likely than their normal-birth weight and unrestricted counterparts to show lower developmental quotients, delays in problem-solving, and delayed motor development (Doom & Georgieff, 2016; Grantham-McGregor et al., 1998; Latal-Hajnal et al., 2003).
 These effects can last into adolescence and adulthood.

 Linear growth stunting, defined as height- or length-for-age two standard deviations (SDs) below the mean on international reference growth curves, is used as an indicator of early developmental risk (Grantham-McGregor et al., 2007).
 Stunting and developmental problems may have common causes.
 A longer duration of stunting during childhood may be more harmful for child development than stunting for a short duration (Doom & Georgieff, 2016).
 Earlier stunting may also have more harmful effects than later stunting, as infant brain development is rapid and tends to track growth in length.
 Thus, the timing and duration of stunting is important to consider, particularly in high-risk populations.
-Even after controlling for socioeconomic status, stunting is associated with delays in cognitive development, poorer school achievement, and greater risk for failing to enroll in or dropping out of school (Doom & Georgieff, 2016; Walker, Chang, Powell, & Grantham-McGregor, 2005).
+Even after controlling for socioeconomic status, stunting is associated with delays in cognitive development, poorer school achievement, and greater risk for failing to enroll in or dropping out of school (Doom & Georgieff, 2016; Walker et al., 2005).
 One analysis estimates that early stunting is associated with a 22.2% reduction in adult income for those who were stunted but not living in poverty in childhood and a 30.1% reduction for those who were both stunted and living in poverty (Grantham-McGregor et al., 2007).
-Both stunting and low weight-for-age are associated with less positive effect, less play, greater lethargy, and greater risk of insecure attachment compared to non-growth delayed young children (Gardner, Walker, Powell, & Grantham-McGregor, 2003; Graves, 1978).
-Adolescents who were stunted in childhood also show more symptoms of depression, anxiety, hyperactivity, and lower self-esteem compared to adolescents who were not stunted (Walker, Chang, Powell, Simonoff, & Grantham-McGregor, 2007).
-Consistent with the DOHAD model, there is also evidence that growth stunting early in life is associated with higher blood pressure (Gaskin, Walker, Forrester, & Grantham-McGregor, 2000), abdominal fatness (Schroeder, Martorell, & Flores, 1999), and cardiometabolic risk (DeBoer et al., 2012).
+Both stunting and low weight-for-age are associated with less positive affect, less play, greater lethargy, and greater risk of insecure attachment compared to non-growth delayed young children (Gardner et al., 2003; Graves, 1978).
+Adolescents who were stunted in childhood also show more symptoms of depression, anxiety, hyperactivity, and lower self-esteem compared to adolescents who were not stunted (Walker et al., 2007).
+Consistent with the DOHAD model, there is also evidence that growth stunting early in life is associated with higher blood pressure (Gaskin et al., 2000), abdominal fatness (Schroeder et al., 1999), and cardiometabolic risk (DeBoer et al., 2012).